COS-IN/iluvatar-faas/src/Ilúvatar/iluvatar_fine_scheduler/shared_mem_ipc.md

     is invoked
       * doing retries work     ✓

-  * update the scheduler to map the pids to the cpu
+  * update the scheduler to map the pids to the cpu  ~ 1.5 hrs  ✓
-    *
+    * works for single_func experiment
+    * doesn't work for trace in complete setup

+  * investigate why it doesn't work with the trace setup
+    * save the scheduler stdout to a file from worker
+      * example of writing stdout to a file ~ 0.5 hrs  ✓

   * cleanup the code to remove csv files stuff